-The DAY Function is categorized under Date/Time Function.
-In financial modeling, we often need to analyze time series data such as revenue.
-For example, in a restaurant business, we would be interested in knowing which day of the week is the busiest or find out if there is a trend emerging.
-For a fashion boutique, we would like to see which day of the month with the most number of customers coming in.
-We would be interested in knowing which days when most purchase orders are placed or shipments are done.
+The DAY Function is categorized under Excel Date/Time Function.
+In financial modeling, we often need to analyze time-series data such as revenue.
+For example, in a restaurant business, we might be interested in knowing which day of the week is the busiest or in finding out if there is a trend emerging.
+For a fashion boutique, we may want to see which day of the month has the most customers coming in.
+We may be interested in knowing which days when most purchase orders are placed or shipments are done.

 The DAY Function is useful for financial analysts as it returns the day of a date, represented by a serial number.
 The day is given as an integer ranging from 1 to 31.

-Serial_number (required argument) – It is the date of the day we are trying to find.
+Serial_number (required argument) – This is the date of the day we are trying to find.
 We need to provide the dates to the DAY function as: